-"There’s a perception that colognes are for men and perfume is for women, but the difference is actually in the concentration of oils," says Melina Polly, CEO and Co-Founder of Henry Rose.
+"There’s a perception that colognes are for men and perfume is for women, but the difference is actually in the concentration of oils," says Melina Polly, Co-Founder and former CEO of Henry Rose.
 "An eau de parfum is about 15 to 20 percent fragrance oil, while cologne is between two to four percent."

 Cologne is less concentrated and more volatile.
 It is mainly a citrus, aromatic base to give a refreshing feeling.